Paris Orly Airport

 Roissy-Charles de Gaulle International Airport (CDG) is 17 miles (27 kilometers) northeast of Paris, and handles most of the intercontinental and international flights into the city.

-Airlines serving Roissy-Charles de Gaulle International Airport: Adria Airways, Aegean Airlines, Aer Lingus, Aeroflot-Russian Airlines, AeroMexico, Afriqiyah Airways, Aigle Azur, Air Algerie, Air Arabia Maroc, Air Armenia, Air Austral, Air Canada, Air China, Air Europa, Air France, Air-India, Air Lituanica, Madagascar, Air Malta, Air Mauritius, Air Mediterranee, Air Moldova, Air Seychelles, Air Tahiti Nui, airBaltic, Airlinair, Alitalia, All Nippon Airways, American Airlines, Armavia, Asiana Airlines, Austrian Airlines, Azerbaijan Airlines, Belavia Belarusian Airlines, Blue1, bmibaby, British Airways, Bulgaria Air, Cathay Pacific Airways, China Eastern Airlines, China Southern Airlines, Cimber Sterling, Croatia Airlines, CSA Czech Airlines, Cyprus Airways, Delta Air Lines, easyJet, easyJet Switzerland, ECAir, Egyptair, El Al Israel Airlines, Emirates, Estonian Air, Ethiopian Airlines, Etihad Airways, Eurowings, EVA Air, Finnair, Flybe, Gabon Airlines, Georgian Airways, Gulf Air, Hainan Airlines, Hamburg International, Hunnu Air, Iberia, Iceland Express, Icelandair, Japan Airlines, JAT Yugoslav Airlines, Jet Airways, Jet2, Kenya Airways, KLM Royal Dutch Airlines, Korean Air, Kuwait Airways, La Compagnie, LANChile, LOT Polish Airlines, Lufthansa German Airlines, Luxair, Malaysia Airlines, Malev Hungarian Airlines, Meridiana, Middle East Airlines, Montenegro Airlines, Nesma Airlines, Nouvelair Tunisie, QANTAS Airways, Olympic Airways, Oman Air, Onur Air, Pakistan International Airlines, Qatar Airways, Rossiya Russian Airlines, Royal Air Maroc, Royal Jordanian Airlines, SAS-Scandianavia Airlines, SATA International, Saudia Airlines, Singapore Airlines, SmartWings, SN Brussels Airlines, Spanair, SriLankan Airlines, Swiss International Air Lines, Syphax Airlines, TAAG Angola Airlines, TACV Cabo Verde Airlines, TAM Brazilian Airlines, Tarom Romanian Air Transport, Thai Airways International, Trawel Fly, Tunisair, Turkish Airlines, Turkmenistan Airlines, Ukraine International Airlines, United Airlines, US Airways, Uzbekistan Airways, Vietnam Airlines, Vueling Airlines, XL Airways France, and Yemenia Yemen Airways.
+Airlines serving Roissy-Charles de Gaulle International Airport: Adria Airways, Aegean Airlines, Aer Lingus, Aeroflot-Russian Airlines, AeroMexico, Afriqiyah Airways, Aigle Azur, Air Algerie, Air Arabia Maroc, Air Armenia, Air Astana, Air Austral, Air Canada, Air China, Air Europa, Air France, Air-India, Air Lituanica, Madagascar, Air Malta, Air Mauritius, Air Mediterranee, Air Moldova, Air Seychelles, Air Tahiti Nui, airBaltic, Airlinair, Alitalia, All Nippon Airways, American Airlines, Armavia, Asiana Airlines, AtlasGlobal, Austrian Airlines, Azerbaijan Airlines, Belavia Belarusian Airlines, Blue1, bmibaby, British Airways, Bulgaria Air, Cathay Pacific Airways, China Eastern Airlines, China Southern Airlines, Cimber Sterling, Croatia Airlines, CSA Czech Airlines, Delta Air Lines, easyJet, easyJet Switzerland, ECAir, Egyptair, El Al Israel Airlines, Emirates, Estonian Air, Ethiopian Airlines, Etihad Airways, Eurowings, EVA Air, Finnair, Flybe, Gabon Airlines, Georgian Airways, Gulf Air, Hainan Airlines, Hamburg International, Hunnu Air, Iberia, Iberia Express, Iceland Express, Icelandair, Japan Airlines, JAT Yugoslav Airlines, Jet Airways, Jet2, Kenya Airways, KLM Royal Dutch Airlines, Korean Air, Kuwait Airways, La Compagnie, LANChile, LOT Polish Airlines, Lufthansa German Airlines, Luxair, Malaysia Airlines, Malev Hungarian Airlines, Meridiana, Middle East Airlines, Montenegro Airlines, Nesma Airlines, Nouvelair Tunisie, QANTAS Airways, Olympic Airways, Oman Air, Onur Air, Pakistan International Airlines, Qatar Airways, Rossiya Russian Airlines, Royal Air Maroc, Royal Jordanian Airlines, SAS-Scandianavia Airlines, SATA International, Saudia Airlines, Singapore Airlines, SmartWings, SN Brussels Airlines, Spanair, SriLankan Airlines, Swiss International Air Lines, Syphax Airlines, TAAG Angola Airlines, TACV Cabo Verde Airlines, TAM Brazilian Airlines, Tarom Romanian Air Transport, Thai Airways International, Trawel Fly, Tunisair, Turkish Airlines, Turkmenistan Airlines, Ukraine International Airlines, United Airlines, US Airways, Uzbekistan Airways, Vietnam Airlines, Vueling Airlines, XL Airways France, and Yemenia Yemen Airways.

 - Family Travel